-In summary, the Panel A and Panel B make up one assessment period and trainees should only be issued with one outcome in this period unless an outcome 5 is issued followed by a further outcome.
-In this case, both the outcome 5 and subsequent outcome should be recorded.
+In summary, the assessment panel and feedback panel make up one assessment period and trainees should only be issued with one outcome in this period unless an Outcome 5 is issued followed by a further outcome.
+In this case, both the Outcome 5 and subsequent outcome should be recorded.
 Trainees must not be present at any panel where outcome decisions are made.

-The panel must record the outcome for each trainee within the e-portfolio/ paper portfolio.
+The panel must record the outcome for each trainee within the educational portfolio.
 The trainee must sign the form to indicate their understanding of the recommendations of the panel.
-For hospital speciality trainees, the Specialty School Manager (SSM) will send a copy of the final ARCP outcome form to the Training Programme Director (TPD), the relevant College or Faculty and the trainee themselves.
+For hospital speciality trainees, the Programme Support Manager (PSM) will provide a copy of the final ARCP Outcome Form to the trainee, the Training Programme Director (TPD) and the relevant College or Faculty (as required).
 For academic trainees, the academic report should be attached to the outcome document.
 For general practice trainees, the outcome paperwork is immediately accessible by the relevant people and College via the e-portfolio.

-Specialty Schools should ensure that training needs in relation to e-portfolio's for educational supervisors and trainees are assessed well in advance of the ARCP period.
+All Schools should ensure that training needs in relation to e-portfolio's for educational supervisors and trainees are assessed well in advance of the ARCP period.
 E-portfolio training should be considered compulsory for any individual taking on the role of educational supervisor.

-The purpose of the trainee meeting with the panel after it has reached its decision (Panel B) is to discuss the recommendations for focused or additional remedial training if these are required.
-If the panel recommends focused training on the acquisition of specific competences (Outcome 2) then the timescale for this should be agreed with the trainee.
+The purpose of the trainee meeting with the panel after it has reached its decision (feedback panel) is to discuss the recommendations for focused or additional remedial training if these are required.
+If the panel recommends focused training on the development of specific competences (Outcome 2) then the timescale for this should be agreed with the trainee.
 Objectives should be written in SMART format.

-If additional remedial training is required (Outcome 3), the panel should indicate the intended outcome and proposed timescale.
-The details of how a remedial programme will be delivered will be determined by the Head of School/ TPD and the Associate Dean.
+If additional remedial training time is required (Outcome 3), the panel should indicate the intended outcome and proposed timescale.
+The framework of how a remedial programme will be delivered will be determined by the Postgraduate Dean, however the details will be planned by the TPD/Head of School (HOS), in discussion with the Associate Dean.
 The remedial programme will be planned taking into account the needs of other trainees in the specialty and must be within the limits of patient safety.

-This additional training must be agreed with the trainee, and with the training site/employer and any new trainers who will be providing it.
-Full information about the circumstances leading to the additional training requirement must be transmitted by HEE to the training site/employer, including any areas of weakness and any negative reports.
-This will be undertaken by the SSM once the process is complete by sending copies of the SMART objectives to the TPD, the trainee's current and next (where known) Trust specialty lead, the trainee's current and next (where known) DME or educational supervisor.
-The information transmission will be shared with the trainee but agreement to it being shared with the new employer and trainers is a requisite of joining the training programme.
+This additional training must be agreed with the trainee, the trainers and employer.
+Full information about the circumstances leading to the additional training requirement must be transmitted by HEE-NW to the training site and employer, including the reasons for remediation.
+This will be undertaken by the PSM once the process is complete by sending copies of the SMART objectives to the TPD, the trainee's current and next (where known) Trust specialty lead, the trainee's current and next (where known) Director of Medical Education (DME) or educational supervisor.
+The information transmission will be shared with the trainee but agreement to it being shared with the new employer and trainers is a requisite of joining and continuing in the training programme.

-Outcome 2s and 3s can be reviewed at a later agreed date at interim or educational reviews and, if objectives have been met, a further outcome issued at that time.
-Where this is planned, details should be fully documented in the ARCP pro-forma notes for future reference.
+Progress with Outcome 2s and 3s can be reviewed at a further ARCP panel at an agreed later date.
+If all objectives have been met, an Outcome 1 can be issued.
+Details should be fully documented in the ARCP notes pro-forma for future reference.